 Reading a list of facts, especially about something like cancer, can be scary.
 As you consider the information here, remember that with early screening and testing, colon cancer is preventable, treatable and beatable for anyone!

 About Colorectal Cancer

 - It is the third most commonly diagnosed cancer and the second leading cause of cancer death.

 - Colorectal cancer affects men and women equally, and people of all races and nationalities.

-- Between 1999 and 2006 the 5-year relative survival rate for Stage 1 and Stage II colon cancer was 90%; the 5-year survival rate for patients diagnosed at Stage III was 70% and Stage IV was 12%.
+- The 5-year relative survival rate for Stage 1 and Stage II colon cancer was 90%; the 5-year survival rate for patients diagnosed at Stage III was 70% and Stage IV was 12%.